Medical Aid Questions

 There is a hospital plan that includes essential dentistry and surgical procedures done in a GP room!
 From as little as R 1,610 per month!

-If you need help understanding your medical scheme benefits and limits use us - we do not charge a fee for advice.
-25+ years in medical aid .... we know how it works!!
+We do not charge a fee for advice. and have 25+ years in medical aid.
+We know how it works!!

-top-upPrivate healthcare providers can charge up to 500% of medical scheme rates.
+Top-up medical insurance to cover shortfallsPrivate healthcare providers can charge up to 500% of medical scheme rates.

 Medical aids add procedure co-payments as well.

-Protect yourself against these potential threats, by joining Cura's GAP or top-up insurance plan.
+Protect yourself by joining Zest's GAP or top-up insurance plan.

 This separate insurance will cover most in-hospital claim shortfalls and any co-payments.
-It is a vital safety net, ensuring you have adequate benefits for medical treatments without bearing the full burden of unexpected costs.
+It is a vital safety net, ensuring you have enough to cover medical treatments, without having to pay for unexpected costs.

 Protect yourself from soaring medical expenses by bridging the gap between medical scheme rates and the charges imposed by private providers.

-dentalSpecialised Dental treatments can be extremely expensive!
+Affordable dental insurance South AfricaSpecialised Dental treatments can be extremely expensive!

-The costs of braces, root canal, implants and so on, can run into thousands of rand.
-Most treatments are done out of hospital, so are funded from your savings.
 That can result in less money available for other medical needs and family limits being used on one member only!

-Dental treatment is something we all need and it is vital you consider the Best Dental Insurance Plan OR Most Affordable Dental Planin South Africa.
+Dental treatment is something we all need and it is vital you consider the Best Dental Insurance Plan

-No Medical Aid or have a Hospital Plan only?
 This plan will help you meet the high costs of both normal and specialised dentistry!

 Talk to me ....
 I am here to help you - at no charge!